Knight Arts Challenge- Submit your best idea!

 The John S. and James L. Knight Foundation advances journalism in the digital age and invests in the vitality of communities where the Knight brothers owned newspapers.
 Knight Foundation focuses on projects that promote informed and engaged communities and lead to transformational change.
 For more, visit www.knightfoundation.org.

 The contest is part of Knight Foundationâ€™s five-year, $40 million Knight Arts initiative, to help bring the S..
 FLA community together through the arts.
-Over the past four years, the Knight Foundation has invested almost $19 million in this community based contest.If you love Soul Of Miami, please consider leaving a testimonial.
+Over the past four years, the Knight Foundation has invested almost $19 million in this community based contest.Thank you for using Soul Of Miami!